bcbio/bcbio-nextgen/docs/contents/installation.rst

 - Ruby (including libraries and irb.
 On recent CentOS and other rpm systems these are separate packages:
   ``ruby-libs`` and ``ruby-irb``)
-- R with Rscript.
-We test libraries with the most recent R releases as most of the Bioconductor tools track this version.
-If installing from system packages, also install the development packages.
-Some packages used by bcbio require R > 3.0.3.
-On Ubuntu or other deb systems you should get the latest R version from the CRAN repository by updating your apt sources (http://cran.r-project.org/bin/linux/ubuntu/README) and installing ``r-base r-base-dev``.
-  On RedHat or other rpm systems install ``R-core R-core-devel R-java libRmath libRmath-devel``.
 - Perl with development libraries (On Ubuntu or other deb systems:
   ``perl, libperl-devel`` On RedHat or other rpm systems:
   ``perl perl-devel perl-core``)